lchen23/brandloyalty/README.md

 ## Feature insight I

-After I finished building the modeling and rank the features by their importance scores, I found the single most important feature is the No. of discs customers used per cycle, as shown in the following figure:
+After I finished building the modeling and rank the features by their importance scores, I found the single most important feature is the No. of products customers used per cycle, as shown in the following figure:

 <img src='images/feature_insight1.png' width='935' height='368'>